late-cretaceous/chord-generator/src/docs/module-specifications.md

 **Constraints/Assumptions:** Assumes input chords contain valid `notes` arrays with properly formatted pitch strings (e.g., "C2").
 Generates Format 0 MIDI files (single track) with fixed parameters for velocity and timing.
 Limited to standard MIDI features—no advanced controller data, program changes, or tempo variations within the file.

 **Non-Responsibilities/Limitations:** Does not handle audio playback (managed by `audio.js`, `SynthEngine.js`).
 Does not provide visualization of the MIDI data.
 Does not support MIDI import.
 Does not generate chord inversions or voicings (handled by `inversions.js`).
 No support for Format 1 or 2 MIDI files, multiple tracks, or advanced MIDI messages beyond basic note events.
+\
+---\
+\
+### chord-extensions.js

+**Purpose:** Selectively applies chord extensions (sevenths, ninths) to appropriate chords in a progression, following music theory principles and desired complexity levels.

+**Inputs:**
+* `romanNumerals` (Array of Strings) — Progression as Roman numerals (e.g., `["I", "IV", "V", "I"]`).
+* `mode` (Object) — Mode definition containing chord qualities and scale information.
+* `chordExtensionLevel` (String, optional, default: "none") — Desired complexity level: "none", "sevenths", "extended", or "full".

+**Outputs:** Array of Roman numerals with appropriate extensions applied (e.g., `["I", "IV", "V7", "I"]`).

+**Behavior/Algorithm:** Applies a carefully controlled number of extensions based on the specified level.
+Uses music theory principles to prioritize extensions on functionally important chords (V, ii in ii-V progressions).
+Strictly limits the total number of extended chords based on the extension level to maintain musical authenticity.
+"Sevenths" level typically adds just one extension (V7), "extended" adds 1-2 extensions, and "full" adds 2-3 extensions with possible 9ths.

+**Dependencies:** None — self-contained with no external imports.

+**Constraints/Assumptions:**
+* Assumes valid Roman numeral input in conventional format.
+* Works best with diatonic progressions where V and ii chords have traditional functions.
+* Preserves original chord qualities (major, minor, diminished) when adding extensions.
+* Avoids extending the final chord of progressions (except in "full" jazz mode).

+**Non-Responsibilities/Limitations:**
+* Does not handle altered extensions (b9, #11, etc.) — only standard 7ths and 9ths.
+* Not responsible for generating the initial progression — works with existing Roman numerals.
+* Does not convert to actual chord symbols or notes — only modifies Roman numerals.
+* Not responsible for harmonic substitutions or reharmonization.
+\
+---\
+\
+### progression-generator.js

+**Purpose:** Manages the generation of chord progressions using music theory principles, handling chord-to-chord transitions based on probability distributions specific to each musical mode.

+**Inputs:**
+* `length` (Number, optional, default: 4) — Desired length of progression.
+* `mode` (Object, optional, default: MODES.ionian) — Mode definition containing intervals, chord qualities, and transitions.

+**Outputs:** Array of Roman numeral strings representing chord progressions (e.g., `["I", "vi", "IV", "V"]`).

+**Behavior/Algorithm:** Generates chord progressions by selecting the tonic chord of the given mode as the starting point, then repeatedly selecting subsequent chords based on transition probabilities defined in the mode.
+Uses fallback transition matrices when mode-specific transitions aren't defined, ensuring musically appropriate progressions in all modes.

+**Dependencies:**
+* `./modes`: Import of mode definitions (`MODES`).

+**Constraints/Assumptions:**
+* Assumes all modes have a defined name and preferably transition probabilities.
+* Works with both major-based modes (Ionian, Lydian, Mixolydian) and minor-based modes (Dorian, Phrygian, Aeolian, Locrian).
+* Relies on Roman numeral notation for chord representation.

+**Non-Responsibilities/Limitations:**
+* Does not handle chord extensions (sevenths, ninths, etc.) — delegated to chord-extensions.js.
+* Does not convert Roman numerals to actual chord symbols or notes — delegated to core.js.
+* Does not apply voice leading or inversions — delegated to inversions.js.
+* Not responsible for final note generation or audio output.